gesiscss/widd-example/README.md

 We provide an overview of the usage of Workflow integrated Data Documentation.

 The project is intended for demonstration purposes only.
-To test WIDD in a working environemnt, click on the LaunchBinder-button below and follow the steps outline in the How to use section below.
+To test WIDD in a working environemnt, click on the LaunchBinder-button below and follow the steps outlined in the How to use section.

 ## How to use